OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-05/README.md

 (i.e., control node) we stood up in [Lesson 04](../lesson-04/README.md).
 Run that lesson now, if needed.*

+The basics of Ansible begin with setting up an inventory, and then we can look into how to run commands.

 ## Inventory file

 The Ansible `ping` module we ran to verify the installation didn't do much